EU Regulation No 910/2014

 With an eIDAS-qualified timestamp from Swiss Trust Layer:

-For intellectual property, this is transformative.
-A designer, developer, or musician who seals their work on Swiss Trust Layer obtains a timestamped record with EU legal presumption — meaning that in any dispute over who created something and when, the sealed document speaks for itself.
+For intellectual property, this is a major shift.
+A designer, developer, or musician who seals their work on Swiss Trust Layer obtains a timestamped record with EU legal presumption, meaning that in any dispute over who created something and when, the sealed document speaks for itself.

 How Swiss Trust Layer is eIDAS Compliant